Bealby/magnet-fishing/README.md

 information can be provided:

 **Security Feature**
-Security is required to be significantly strengthened for each user, so that others cannot delete or edit their logs.
+Security is required to be strengthened for each user, so that others cannot delete or edit their logs.
 Displaying users’ emails displayed is also not ideal; a better option would be to include a chat forum.